snphillips/LED-Candle/README.md

  ffmpeg -i flame-normal-source.mp4 -vf "fps=30,scale=9:16" flame-normal-source-pngs/normal-frame_%03d.png
 ```

 - Navigate into the **flame-normal-source-pngs** folder then run the following python script to generate an `h` file.
-After you've run the script, if you see a file called `data-flame-normal.h` in the folder, the script worked.
+After you've run the script, if you see a file called `animationNormal.h` in the folder, the script worked.

 ```
 cd flame-normal-source-pngs
 ```

 ```
-python3 convert-flame-normal.py *.png > data-flame-normal.h
+python3 convert-flame-normal.py *.png > animationNormal.h
 ```

-- Move the `h` file `data-flame-flicker.h` into the root of the project folder: led-candle.
+- Move the `h` file `animationFlicker.h` into the root of the project folder: led-candle.

-- Confirm that the project folder contains the three files needed to upload to the Adafruit Pro Trinket: `led-candle.ino`, `data-flame-normal.h`, `data-flame-flicker.h`.
+- Confirm that the project folder contains the three files needed to upload to the Adafruit Pro Trinket: `led-candle.ino`, `animationNormal.h`, `animationFlicker.h`.

 - Connect the Pro Trinket into your computer.
 The instructions below assume you connected it using USB.

 - Using the Arduino IDE, open `led-candle.ino`.

-- Upload `led-candle.ino`, `data-flame-normal.h` & `data-flame-flicker.h` to the Pro Trinket board by pressing the tiny button on the Pro Trinket.
+- Upload `led-candle.ino`, `animationNormal.h` & `animationFlicker.h` to the Pro Trinket board by pressing the tiny button on the Pro Trinket.
 Within eight seconds, select Sketch > Upload Using Programmer.
 Wait until you see the message "Done uploading".

 ## Parts